OMSAS – GPA Calculations

 Verification of Application Data Legend

-Any questions or concerns about your GPA should be communicated to OMSAS via Secure Applicant Messaging (SAM) within your application.
+You should communicate any questions or concerns about your GPA to us via Secure Applicant Messaging (SAM) within your application.

 Courses are weighted according to the length of study: